WebSockets#

 Note

-Contrary to websocket route handlers, function decorated with websocket_listener don’t have to be asynchronous.
+Contrary to WebSocket route handlers, functions decorated with

 Receiving data#